Waterloo, Ontario: Insurance

+Technology

 The city is part of Canada's Technology Triangle (CTT), a joint economic development initiative of Waterloo, Kitchener, Cambridge and the Region of Waterloo that markets the region internationally.
 Despite its name, CTT does not focus exclusively on promoting technology industries, but on all aspects of economic development.

 Waterloo has a strong technology sector with hundreds of high-tech firms.
 The dominant technology company in the city is BlackBerry, makers of the BlackBerry, which has its headquarters in the city and owns several office buildings near the University of Waterloo's main campus.

 Notable Waterloo-based high-tech companies include: